automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Magnosaurus.md

 # Magnosaurus
-## Description: Once thought to be a species of Megalosaurus.
+## Once thought to be a species of Megalosaurus.